vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/vAtysa-varadaH/prapanna-pArijAtaH/sarva-prastutiH/04_gurUpAsana-paddhatiH.md

 <details><summary>English</summary>

 9.
-Saluting the guru with any of the full prostra- tions commencing with that of the three limbs of the body, the disciple shall receive the king of mantras, even like the penniless person who is eager to possess a treasure.
+Saluting the guru with any of the full prostrations commencing with that of the three limbs of the body, the disciple shall receive the king of mantras, even like the penniless person who is eager to possess a treasure.

 </details>